-Therefore by defining the horizontal vector we have $|U|_{\xi(B)}=1$, the horizontally unit-speed, and conclude that the line $\l$ can be uniquely determined by the triple $(p,\theta, t)$(i.e. the base point $B$) and can also be parameterized by $B+sU$ for any $s\in \R$ as shown in (\ref{parameterizedline}). \end{proof}
+Therefore by def\/ining the horizontal vector we have $|U|_{\xi(B)}=1$, the horizontally unit-speed, and conclude that the line $\ell$ can be uniquely determined by the triple $(p,\theta, t)$, i.e., the base point $B$, and be parametrized by $B+sU$ for any $s\in \mathbb{R}$ as shown in~\eqref{parametrizedline}. \end{proof}

-\begin{rem} For our purpose of doing the integration later, the issue of the orientations are naturally involved.
-Actually the orientations of lines in $H_1$ are raised from the orientations of lines in $\R^2$: In \cite{Ch}, denote and consider the mapping which carries $(p,\theta)$ to the line having the equation $(\ref{projformula})$.
-It can be checked that $\mathcal{X}_{nonoriented}$ is a two dimensional nonoriented smooth manifold equipping the two-folds covering spaces, more precisely one has

-if and only if either To our purpose, we consider the larger space equipping two orientations.
-(Fig. 1.2)

-Therefore, in $H_1$, instead of using the nonoriented coordinates for the set we henceforth consider the set of all horizontally oriented lines with two orientations. \end{rem}
+\begin{Remark} We point out that the lines we consider in $H_1$ are all \textit{oriented} lines.
+Indeed, by convention in $\mathbb{R}^2$ there exists a bijection between the set of oriented lines and $\mathbb{R}^2\times S^1$, and the orientation of $\ell\in H_1$ follows that of $\pi(\ell)\in \mathbb{R}^2$.
+If we consider the non-oriented lines in $\mathbb{R}^2$ (and hence in $H_1$), then the coef\/f\/icient on the right-hand side of \eqref{croftonidentity} should be changed to $2$. \end{Remark}